kmorrell27/UpperCrustCatering/_menus/boxed-lunches.md

 Thinly sliced smoked turkey layered with Swiss cheese, lettuce & tomatoes with mustard & mayo sides.

-**Roast Beef**
+**Roast Beef and Cheddar**

-Roast Beef with cheddar cheese, lettuce, tomatoes & our homemade Creamed Horseradish sauce.
+Roast Beef with cheddar cheese, lettuce, tomatoes & a side of our homemade Bistro Sauce.

 **Dagwood**